What Are the Consequences of Plagiarism? (Beware and Avoid)

 What Are the Consequences of Plagiarism?

-More than just an ‘academic faux pas,’ getting caught plagiarizing carries a variety of penalties that can end up costing you way more than just your professional reputation.
+More than just an academic faux pas, getting caught plagiarizing comes with serious penalties that extend far beyond your reputation.

 Never Worry About AI Detecting Your Texts Again.
 Undetectable AI Can Help You: